Gingerbread man

-A gingerbread man or a Gingerbread man cookie is a biscuit or cookie made from gingerbread, usually in the shape of a stylized form / caricature of a human being, although other shapes, especially seasonal themes (Christmas, Halloween, Easter, etc.) and characters are common too.
+A gingerbread man is a biscuit or cookie made from gingerbread, usually in the shape of a stylized human being.
+However, other shapes, especially seasonal themes (Christmas, Halloween, Easter, etc.), and characters are also common.

 History

-Gingerbread dates from the 15th century, and figurative biscuit-making was practised in the 16th century.
+Gingerbread dates from the 15th century and figurative biscuit-making was practised in the 16th century.
 The first documented instance of figure-shaped gingerbread biscuits was at the court of Elizabeth I of England.
-She had the gingerbread figures made and presented in the likeness of some of her important guests which brought the human shape of the gingerbread cookies.
+She had the gingerbread figures made and presented in the likeness of some of her important guests, who brought the human shape of the gingerbread cookies.

 Characteristics

 Most gingerbread men share a roughly humanoid shape, with stubby feet and no fingers.
-Many gingerbread men have a face, though whether the features are indentations within the face itself or other candies stuck on with icing or chocolate varies from recipe to recipe.
+Many gingerbread people have a face, though whether the features are indentations within the face itself or other candies stuck on with icing or chocolate varies from recipe to recipe.
 Other decorations are common; hair, shirt cuffs, and shoes are sometimes applied, but by far the most popular decoration is shirt buttons, which are traditionally represented by gum drops, icing, or raisins.